 The Epson Surecolor Printer is the biggest at home printer you can find and prints up to 13×19 in size.
 It is great for anyone who wants to print their 12×12 digital scrapbook pages at home.
 The price is much higher due to the size, but the options for scrapbooking purposes are unlimited.
 The photo paper comes in a pack of 20 sheets in size 13×19, which can then be cut down to size.
 I would only recommend this printer for the serious digital scrapbooker who wants to print at the 12×12 size at home.

 You can’t forget about the craft room decor and storage for your loved ones!
-Working in an inspired and organized space is every crafter’s dream.
+Every crafter’s dream is to work in an inspired and organized space.
 From signs to shelving units to the ultimate storage option, you can find some great gift ideas.

 Heidi Swapp LightBox and Accessories

 The Heidi Swapp LightBox is a great modern decoration for a crafting space.
-Don’t forget that you need to buy the accessory kits separate as they are sold separately.
+To decorate the LightBox, you need to purchase the accessory kits that are sold separately.
 When put together there are so many cute ideas on Pinterest on how to decorate the LightBox.
 Check out the Mega Pack Letters, the Icon Inserts, and the Holiday Inserts to start.